voidxog/Android-16-Expressive-Theme/README.md

 ![image](img/Module_Mockup.png)

-# Android 16 Expressive Theme
+# Material 3 Expressive Theme

 ## What does it do?

-Android 16 Expressive Theme is a module for LSPosed that edits the files of the individual apps so it bypasses the isSpaExpressive check and sets it to be always enabled.
+Material 3 Expressive Theme is a module for LSPosed that changes boolean isExpressiveDesignEnabled from false to true.
 It has been tested on Android 15 QPR2(BP1A.250405.007) Android 16 Beta 3 and Android 16 Beta 4.

 ## Target Applications